Clinton says concerned about future of rights watchdog

 Members were undermining military transparency on the continent by suspending the implementation of treaties, she said, in an apparent reference to Russia’s suspension of compliance with the Conventional Forces in Europe treaty.

-The OSCE’s election monitoring operations were dealt a blow on Thursday when the organization’s parliamentary assembly said it would no longer work with the its human rights department, the ODIHR.
+The OSCE’s election monitoring operations were dealt a blow on Thursday when the organisation’s parliamentary assembly said it would no longer work with the its human rights department, the ODIHR.

 If the two groups do not cooperate, they could produce conflicting assessments of elections, which could undermine the OSCE’s authority.